 If an error occurs while sending an e-mail, a message will be generated.
 This message will not trigger another e-mail.
 Subsequent e-mail errors will not generate additional messages.
 When an e-mail is sent successfully, a message will then be generated.
 If another e-mail fails, one message will again be generated.
-This is a cyclical process where one message will be generated for each group of failed e-mail messages, one for each group of failed messages, and so on.
+This is a cyclical process where one message will be generated for each group of failed e-mail messages, one for each group of successful e-mail messages, one for the next group of failed messages, and so on.